Fidelisesq/AWS-Cloud-Resume/Documentation.md

 resource "aws_api_gateway_account" "api_logging" {
   cloudwatch_role_arn = aws_iam_role.api_gw_cloudwatch_role.arn
 }
 ```
-- **Lambda Function**: Handles the logic for retrieving & incrementing and visitor counts.
-- **Environment Variables**: Passes the DynamoDB table name to the Lambda function.
-- **DynamoDB Table**: Stores the visitor count with a primary key `id`.
-- **API Gateway**: Exposes the Lambda function as a REST API.
-- **Integration**: Connects the API Gateway to the Lambda function.

 #### **Challenges & Strategies**
 I spent time here writing the Lambda Function code that checks DynamoDB table, retreive the count and updates it.
-My function needed a paramenter to recognise a unique visitor I tried `Browser LocalStorage` but it increment count on reload by thesame user.
+My function needed a paramenter to recognise a unique visitor.
+I tried `Browser LocalStorage` but it increments count when I refresh the page on thesame browser.
 I also tried `Session` and `Cookie` until I settled for IP address.
-My function stores the hash of unique IP in my DynamoDB table to check unique visitors. `The hash is a One-Way process, so I can't recover the IPs from it.` I ran Postman to test my API-Gateway and fixed permission issues not allowing API-Gatway to invoke my Lambda.
+My function stores the hash of unique IPs in my DynamoDB table to check unique visitors. `The hash is a One-Way process, so I can't see the IPs and I can't recover them from the hashes.` I ran Postman to test my API-Gateway and fixed permission issues not allowing API-Gatway to invoke my Lambda.

 ---

-### **III.
+### **IV.
 Monitoring and Alerts**

-The project includes monitoring and alerting using CloudWatch, SNS, PagerDuty, and Slack.
+In this section of the project, I set up comprehensive monitoring and alerting using AWS CloudWatch, SNS, PagerDuty, and Slack to ensure timely responses to issues.
+I created a CloudWatch alarm to monitor API Gateway errors, triggering notifications through SNS when certain thresholds are met.
+I also configured an SNS topic to handle notifications and a policy to restrict publishing to CloudWatch only.
+For incident management, I integrated PagerDuty to alert on critical issues and used AWS Lambda to forward messages to PagerDuty.
+Additionally, I set up Slack integration to notify the team in real-time via a Lambda function that listens to the SNS topic, ensuring the team is always in the loop.

 #### **CloudWatch Alarms**